nullbyto/MuslimBot/Documentation.md

 ### +reciters
 Gets the lists of reciters for `+play`.

 There are two lists.
 One is for surah recitations, and the other is for ayah/page recitations.
-[Click here for the list of **surah** reciters.](https://github.com/galacticwarrior9/QuranBot/blob/master/Reciters.md)
+[Click here for the list of **surah** reciters.](https://github.com/nullbyto/MuslimBot/blob/master/Reciters.md)
 #### +search
 Use `+search` to search the list of reciters for `+play`.
 For example, `+search dossary` would return Ibrahim al-Dossary and Yasser al-Dossary.

 ### +live
 Plays a live audio stream.

- - Type `-qlive makkah` foMuslimBot is licensed under the [GNU GPL v3.0](https://github.com/nullbyto/MuslimBot/blob/master/LICENSE).
-Conditions for using:
-- Credits given
+- Type `+live makkah` for a stream from al-Masjid al-Ḥarām in Makkah.
-- Code made open-source Qur'an radio.
+- Type `+live quran` for Qur'an radio.

 ### +pause
 Pauses the audio.